pra-mesh/learning-JS/README.md

  9. Objects

 ## Variables-hoisting
+Variables are containers of data.
  <br/>
  const\let\var
- const/let/var keyword is usually used to define varaible var was introduced in ES5 (ecmascript5) const/let was introduced in ES6 var can be overriden after variable is overriden
+ const/let/var keyword is usually used to define varaible var was introduced in ES5 (ecmascript5) const/let was introduced in ES6 var and let can be overriden after variable is overriden

  #### Differnce between const/let/var